 He began taking photos of everything he saw, capturing details of the buildings, objects and people he encountered on the city’s busy streets – faces, printed words, asphalt, wood, rust, leaves, mold…even ham.
 “A close up of a slice of ham adds incredible texture to a photomontage!” he laughs”.
 Soon he’d created an immense image bank.
 Through trial and error, André taught himself how to combine, superpose and transform these images on his computer.
 His baroque, multi-layered fashion shots and graphic art have appeared in books, magazines and newspapers in France, UK, Australia, Sweden, and the US.
-Today, at 35, his mind is in a continual creative whirlwind at the thought of the infinite number of compositions still waiting to be made.
+Today, his mind is in a continual creative whirlwind at the thought of the infinite number of compositions still waiting to be made.
 All of his free time – he holds a day job managing a shoe store – is spent working on new ideas.
-“I spend hours and hours on my art at night, after work, and on weekends.
+“I spend hours and hours on my art.
 Sometimes I can stop thinking about it”.
 He shrugs and smiles: “Sometimes it’s almost too much!”.

 Engagingly modest and down-to-earth, André spoke to Eyemazing in Paris over a Perrier (no pictures taken of the bubbles) about his inspiration and aspirations.

 Barbara Oudiz : For a total newcomer to Paris and to photography, you have come quite a way in a short time.
 How did you get the ball rolling?